zaicodes/beyond-photos-photography/TESTING.md

 ![Darker red](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/testing/contrast2.png)

-However, I'm pleased to report that the color contrast between texts and backgrounds in other areas of the website was acceptable and did not present readability issues.
+However, I'm pleased to report that the colour contrast between texts and backgrounds in other areas of the website was acceptable and did not present readability issues.

 ![good contrast](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/testing/contrast1.png)